-Walking through fire does 1d-3 damage per second; actually standing in fire does 1d-1 per second.
-Armor protects you completely against ordinary heat or flame for a number of turns equal to 3 times its DR. After that, it still protects against flame, but the wearer must roll vs. HT every turn to resist the heat.
+Walking through fire does 1d-3 damage per second; actually standing in fire does 1d-1 damage per second.
+Armor protects you completely against ordinary heat or flame for a number of turns equal to 3 times its DR. After that, it still protects against flame, but the wearer must roll vs. HT every turn to resist the heat of the fire.
 A failed roll costs 1 point of fatigue (p.
-77).
+00).
 Example: Heavy leather protects against all damage for 6 turns.
 After that, the wearer starts making HT rolls.